-This policy is intended to provide safer roadsides for the motoring public and minimize damage to mailboxes during snow plowing operations, while providing consistent, convenient access to mailboxes and newspaper delivery.
+This policy is intended to minimize damage to mailboxes during snow plowing operations, while providing consistent, convenient access to mailboxes and newspaper delivery.
 Specific elements of the policy are as follows:

 I. Configuration Requirements of Mailbox Supports

 All mailbox supports shall be swing-away style, constructed and installed in conformance with the attached detailed drawings and specifications.